 - Part - The part is a physical component on the printed circuit board, contained in the library.

-- Trace - The trace is essentially a wire on the printed circuit board, used to create connections that are usually defined by Nets.
+- Trace - The trace is essentially a wire on the printed circuit board, used to create connections that Nets usually define.

 - Net - The net is an electrical connection.